Michael C. Ubell 70F

 Tanya M. Gallo 87F

-Tanya is the director of The Station Alliance, whose mission is to improve the physical environments of subway stations throughout New York City.
-She received her MSc in Urbanization and Development at the London School of Economics and a distinction for her dissertation on public space in Beirut, Lebanon.
+Tanya is currently a project manager for the NY Rising Community Reconstruction Program at HR&A Advisors.
+She is also the director of the Station Alliance, whose mission is to improve the physical environments of subway stations throughout New York City.
+She received her M.Sc. in urbanization and development at the London School of Economics and a distinction for her dissertation on public space in Beirut, Lebanon.
 Tanya was a 2008-9 recipient of the Charles H. Revson Fellowship at Columbia University, awarded annually to ten city leaders in New York City.
-Previously, she was the founder and director of DreamYard's ACTION project, a nationally recognized and award winning arts and social justice program for teenagers in Bronx, New York.
+Previously, she was the founder and director of DreamYard's ACTION project, a nationally recognized and award-winning arts and social justice program for teenagers in Bronx, New York.

 Eugene B. Mirman 92F